carnivuth/mobile_systems/readme.md

 it's possible to use the repo without obsidian but in order to get the best experience you need to install it

+## WEBSITE

+There is also a [static website](https://carnivuth.github.io/mobile_systems)to interact with the content directly in the browser
 ## REPOSITORY STRUCTURE

 There is a folder for each macro-argument of the course inside the `pages` folder, each folder contains a brief recap of each argument